njtalbert/R-intro/README.md

 Hello and welcome to the tutorial files for the introduction to R session.

-If you haven't already, download R and R Studio here: https://posit.co/download/rstudio-desktop/
+If you haven't already, download base R and R Studio here: https://posit.co/download/rstudio-desktop/

 Please download the R script file (R-intro.R) on this page, as it should help you follow along in the learning session.